Manage organization and team resources in Postman

 Manage mock server privacy

-Managing mock server privacy is supported on Postman Enterprise plans.
+Managing mock server privacy is supported on Postman Team and Enterprise plans.

 To prohibit users from creating public mock servers, do the following:

-1. Select Team > Team Settings in the Postman header.
+1. Select Organization or Team > Organization or Team settings in the Postman header.

-2. Select Team resources in the sidebar, then select Mock servers.
+2. Click Organization or Team resources in the sidebar, then click Create public mock servers.

-3. Select the toggle next to Disable creating public mock servers.
+3. Click the toggle to block creating public mock servers.

 By default, users are able to create both public and private mock servers.
 However, new mock servers are set to public by default.
 Learn more about private and public mock servers.